Show Your Kids how to Enjoy the Mitten State!

 - Go on a real life treasure hunt – try geocaching or letterboxing!

 - Go hiking!
-The North Country National Scenic Trail connects 7 states and headquartered in Lowell, MI!
+The North Country National Trail connects 7 states and headquartered in Lowell, MI!

-- Use your library card to check out a FREE one-day pass, valid at any of Michigan’s State Parks!
-With your library card, you can also check out a Michigan Activity Pass, good for discounts and FREE passes to cultural attractions across the state!
+- Use your library card to check out a Michigan Activity Pass, good for discounts and FREE passes to cultural attractions across the state!
+Don’t forget to take advantage of the other amazing programs our library systems have to offer.

 - Visit a local fair or festival.
 Whether it be music, art, ice, syrup, tulips, chocolate, kites, cherries, or magic, you can find one that suits you in Michigan…and many are FREE!